jackmayhew/forage/README.md

 ## notes

-- requires free spotify and last.fm api accounts
+- requires free spotify and last.fm api keys
 - downloads audio from youtube (quality varies)
 - downloads can be slow (yt-dlp searches youtube for each track)